ryedin/site/_deployment/load-balancers.md

   </tr>
   <tr>
     <td><code>path</code></td>
-    <td>The endpoint the load balancer will use to determine the applications health</strong></em></td>
+    <td>The endpoint the load balancer will use to determine the application's health.</td>
   </tr>
   <tr>
     <td><code>port</code></td>
-    <td>This is the port that your container is set up to listen on, not the load balancer port.</strong></em></td>
+    <td>This is the instance port that your container is set up to listen on, not the load balancer port.</td>
   </tr>
   <tr>
     <td><code>timeout</code></td>
-    <td>This is time that the load balancer will wait before timing out the health check request.
-Note that the request on your load balancer will be statically set to 2 greater than whatever the timeout value is.</strong></em></td>
+    <td>This is time in seconds after which no response means a failed health check.
+If the process fails 2 consecutive health checks it will be restarted.
+By default, the interval between health checks is this value plus 2.</td>
   </tr>
 </table>

 #### End-to-end encryption

-Traffic between your load balancer and your application happens entirely on your Rack's internal network.
-For extra security you can encrypt the traffic between your load balancer and application.
+Typically, HTTPS/TLS is terminated at the load balancer, and the resulting data is transmitted unencrypted to your application.
+This is OK, because traffic between your load balancer and your application happens entirely on your Rack's internal network.
+However, for extra security you can encrypt the traffic between your load balancer and application by setting the `convox.port.<port>.secure label.

-You can terminate HTTPS or TLS either directly inside your application or with a reverse proxy like nginx or haproxy.

-If your application's backends listen on HTTPS or TLS you can configure the load balance to encrypt internal traffic using in your `docker-compose.yml`:

 ```
 web:
   labels:
+    - convox.port.443.secure=true
     - convox.port.443.protocol=https
-    - convox.port.443.secure=true
   ports:
     - 443:5001
 ```

+When you use this option you will need to terminate HTTPS or TLS directly inside your application or with a reverse proxy like nginx or haproxy.

 #### PROXY protocol